 Where are we going?
 The Lightning Field

 We had seen a couple of authorised photos and heard from others that had been that it was an amazing experience.
-We knew it was a land artwork by Walter De Maria that was completed in the 1970s called the Lightning Field and that it was a field of poles that was supposed to attract lightning.
+We knew it was a land artwork by Walter De Maria that was completed in the 1970s called the Lightning Field and that it was a field of poles that attract lightning.
 We also knew we were to stay overnight at a cabin located beside the field.

 Part of why we knew so little is that visitors are asked not to take photos of it and until relatively recently its location had been kept off Google Maps.
 It seemed wrong to Google too much about what to expect.
 We do now have the beautiful book that has been produced about the Lightning Field, which means so much more not that we have experienced it.

 We had driven approximately 5 hours to get to the location of the DIA Art Foundation office where we would meet the other people staying that night and be driven out to the artwork.
 It seemed to be the definition of a one-horse town as it would be pretty easy to blink and miss the entire place.
 We still had no idea what to expect when we met the other person that would be staying at the cabin with us and were picked up by the quintessential cowboy to be driven out to the cabin.

 As we bumped our way over dirt roads to the cabin we had absolutely no idea where we were going or even what we were looking for.
 Eventually, we saw the poles and small cabin.
 We were shown around the cabin and given instructions for finishing off the really tasty meals that had been prepared and left for us.

 We then headed out to walk through the Lightning Field as the sun went down.
 It was incredibly peaceful and serene.
 We didn’t have any clouds in the sky so there was no chance of lightning but I genuinely think this made it fantastic experience as we could spend time in the field and get up close to the poles to watch how the setting (and rising sun) created such different effects.